carlo98/tello-ai-features/README.md

 ## Files
 telloCV.py: controller

+face_rec_tracker.py: uses a SVM and python's face_recognition to recognize faces, the binary SVM can be computed with "svm.py"

+svm.py: Creates a SVM capable of recognize faces.

-cnn_tracker.py: NN tracker, at the moment it tracks the most prominent person in the image.
+cnn_tracker.py: NN tracker, at the moment I'm trying to train a network to recognize faces.

 tracker.py: tracker of [Ubotica telloCV](https://github.com/Ubotica/telloCV), Nov 6 2018.
 (In order to work requires a few changes in telloCV.py)